uifi95/appa/README.md

 npm start
 ```

-This will open 3 browsers, Go into the chrome one, and
+This will open 3 browsers, Go into the chrome one, and start clicking around.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With